sumtsui/do-bulk-asynchronous-tasks-in-JavaScript/article.md

 +    const pr = i % 10 === 0 ? getDataFail(i) : getData(i);
 ```

+No successful request is logged out and only the first failed request that came back was logged at the `catch` call:

 ```
 output : {"path":"/not-exist?query=60","error":"Bad Request"}
 ```

-No successful request is logged out and only the first failed request that came back was logged at the `catch` call.
-This is how `Promise.all` behaves and certainly not what we want.
+This is how `Promise.all` behaves and certainly not what we want here.
 So let's modify the code.
 This time we will chain a `then` and `catch` on each promise, so we are handling the failed case within each promise.

 Now the code looks like this: